MokoSan/XavierInitializationExperiments/README.md

 # xavier_init

-This repo uses Keras to replicate the experiments and results of ["Understanding the difficulty of training deep feedforward neural networks" by Xavier Glorot, Yoshua Bengio](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf)
+This repo uses TensorFlow to replicate the experiments and results of ["Understanding the difficulty of training deep feedforward neural networks" by Xavier Glorot, Yoshua Bengio](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf)

 ## Implementation Details

-Our implementations uses Keras wrapped over TensorFlow to train a feed forward neural network.
-The experiments compare Xaiver and Random Initialization.
+Our implementations uses TensorFlow to train a feed forward neural network.
+The experiments compare Xaiver and Random Initialization for activation functions with fairly linear sections such as tanh, softsign and sigmoid.

+There are two experiments conducted with this code
+* `Validation Error/Convergence`:  Models are trained on CIFAR10, MNIST and Shapeset with combinations of normalization schemes and activation functions.
+Error Rate and Loss on the validation set are recorded and compared.

+* `Gradients and Activation Study`: For the Shapeset dataset, gradients and activations are recorded on the validation set for combinations of normalization schemes and activation functions.
+The distributions of the parameters are studied to see the effect of activation and normalization on model weights.

+Our implementation did not tune for hyperparameters because of the large number of experiments that would be needed to run i.e 3 activation functions * 3 datasets * 2 normalization schemes * 2 architectures.
+Given the long training time, running 36 experiments can be very time consuming.
+Although, `experiment.py` contains flags for batch size and learning rate, if others would like to replicate our results.

 ## Documentation